regen-network/testnets/README.md

 Testnets for [Regen Ledger](https://github.com/regen-network/regen-ledger)

-## Join `regen-test-1000` Public Testnet
+## Join `regen-test-1001` Public Testnet

-We are currently preparing the `regen-test-1000` public testnet launch.

-Here is the planned timing for the testnet launch:
-- 2019-06-05 18:00UTC (11am PDT/2pm EDT/8pm CEST) - Genesis time
+`regen-test-1001` is now live!

+We have a partially working fork of [Lunie](https://github.com/luniehq/lunie) at https://regen-network.gitlab.io/lunie.

 The genesis files are in [./latest](latest)